tomuxmon/xml-mut/readme.md

 #### Exists

-Exists predicate syntax is expressed like shown below:
+Exists predicate syntax is expressed as shown below:

 ```sql
 {predicate_exists} ::= EXISTS {node_path}
 ```

-A simple example where clause with exists predicate:
+A simple example `where` clause with `exists` predicate:

 ```sql
 WHERE EXISTS Sprinkles/Round
 ```

-Here it will require that the node would contain sub node `Sprinkles` and then `Sprinkles` would contain sub node `Round`.
-This is similar to how `GET` works but instead of requiring path up to the node (parent path) it requires a path down the node (child path).
-So if we would combine with previous `GET` we would get this:
+Here it will require that the node would contain sub-node `Sprinkles` and then `Sprinkles` would contain sub node `Round`.
+This is similar to how `GET` works but instead of requiring a path up to the node (parent path), it requires a path down the node (child path).
+So if we would combine it with the previous `GET` we would get this:

 ```sql
 GET Candy/Sweet
 WHERE EXISTS Sprinkles/Round
 ```

-and if we had XML like below we would match on 1 node `<Sweet name="Lolipop">`.
+and if we had XML like the below we would match on 1 node `<Sweet name="Lolipop">`.

 ```xml
 <KidsJoy>